 Article 5.5.
 Congress has full authority for the fulfillment of the purposes of the Association, including assigning responsibility for projects and activities of the Association, modifying the Statutes and dissolving the Association.
 It may revoke Members of the Executive Board.

 Article 5.6.
-The quorum is composed of Members being present during the Congress Decisions are taken by a simple majority of the votes present or represented at the Congress.
+The quorum is composed of Members votes being present during the Congress Decisions are taken by a simple majority of the votes present or represented at the Congress.